AbdalhamidAlhamad/product-shop/README.md

 ## API Usage
 The application exposes various endpoints, such as:

-1./api/products - Manage Pokémon data.
+1./api/products - Manage Products data.

-2./api/orders - Manage Pokémon types.
+2./api/orders - Manage Products types.

 For detailed information about the API endpoints and usage, refer to the Swagger documentation available at http://localhost:8080/api-docs